Thalia Dealbata (aka, Hardy Water Canna)

-Height Foliage grows 3 feet or a little taller and the beautiful purple flowers which come on all summer stand above the striking beautiful
+Height Foliage grows 3 feet or a little taller and the beautiful purple flowers which come on all summer stand above the striking, beautiful foliage

 Sunlight Requirements Full sun

-Moisture Requirements Wet with a few inches of water above the soil
+Moisture Requirements Wet with up to 10 inches of water above the soil

-Bloom Purple flowers in Mid June throughout August above the foliage
+Bloom Purple flowers bloom in Mid June through August above the foliage